marwan-at-work/marwanio/blog/posts/wrapping-node-modules-with-gopherjs.md

 Run `webpack` -- of course if you don't have it: `npm i -g webpack`

 And voila!
 Your newly installed npm library is now accessible globally.
-All you need to do is writer a Go wrapper package.
+All you need to do is write a Go wrapper package.
 Let's create one.

 Create a new directory in `gophermodules` called `is-primitive` and add the following file